Self-adjoint Laplacians and symmetric diffusions on hyperbolic attractors: Disintegration and Rokhlin's theorem

 \end{enumerate} A partition $\mathcal{P}$ of $\mathcal{X}$ is called \textit{measurable} if there exists a sequence $(\mathcal{P}_n)_n$ of countable partitions $\mathcal{P}_n$ such that for $\mu$-a.e. $x\in \mathcal{X}$, $P_{n+1}(x)\subset P_{n}(x)$ for every $n\in \mathbb{N}$, and $P(x)=\bigcap_{n\in \mathbb{N}}P_{n}(x)$.

 \begin{remark} The partition into orbits of an ergodic measure theoretic dynamical system is not measurable, unless one orbit has full measure, \cite[Example 5.1.10]{Viana16}.
-The same is true for the partition of a uniformly hyperbolic attractor into global unstable manifolds as in (\ref{E:unionofglobalunstable}), endowed with an ergodic probability measure, see for instance \cite[p.
+The same happens for the partition of a uniformly hyperbolic attractor into global unstable manifolds, endowed with an ergodic probability measure, see for instance \cite[p.
 513]{LedrappierYoung1}. \end{remark}

 We quote the following from \cite[Proposition 5.1.7 and Theorem 5.1.11]{Viana16}.

 \begin{theorem} Let $\mu$ be a Borel probability measure on a compact metric space $\mathcal{X}$ and $\mathcal{P}$ a measurable partition of $\mathcal{X}$.
 There is a disintegration of $\mu$ with respect to $\mathcal{P}$.
 If $\lbrace \mu_P\rbrace_{P\in \mathcal{P}}$ and $\lbrace \mu_P'\rbrace_{P\in \mathcal{P}}$ are two disintegrations of $\mu$ with respect to $\mathcal{P}$ then $\mu_P=\mu_P'$ for $\hat{\mu}$-a.e. $P\in\mathcal{P}$. \end{theorem}